The Hmong people

 It is not entirely clear where the Hmong originally came from.
 Most probably their ancestors lived in Tibet and China.
 They have a very strong urge to remain independent.
-Attempts from Chinese authorities to subjugate them and force them to integrate has led to a real diaspora.
-By the end of the 19th century Hmong established their first villages in Northern Thailand.
+Attempts from Chinese authorities to subjugate them and force them to integrate has led to a diaspora of Hmong people.
+By the end of the 19th century they established their first villages in Northern Thailand.

-There are Hmong villages in Mae Hong Son, Phrae and Nan provinces as well.
-They are spread over a very large area, more than any other tribe apart from the Karen.
-They usually live at high elevation and were involved in opium cultivation in the past.
+There are villages in Mae Hong Son, Phrae and Nan provinces as well.
+They are spread over a very large area, more than any other tribe, apart from the Karen.
+They usually live at high elevation and cultivated opium in the past.